uport-project/specs/messages/sharereq.md

 `verified` | The verified claims requested from a user.
 Array of claim types for self signed claims eg: `["name", "email"]` | no
 `permissions` | An array of permissions requested.
 Currently only supported is `notifications` | no

+The attributes `redirect_url` and `callback_type` can also be appended to the signed request as URL encoded query parameters outside of the signed payload.
+They are used to specify how you want the response and control returned.
+For more details see [Messages](./index.md#json-web-token).

 ## Unsigned Requests

 To perform an unsigned selective disclosure request append the request parameters as URL encoded query parameters to one of the above endpoints and open it.
 Eg.: